csc7/PP1_CI_TGC/README.md

 19. As owner, I want to inform of my last projects, so I promote our company and simultaneously show clients about my capabilities.
 20. As owner, I want an easy way to be contacted, so clients can consult their matters and do not see my company as a complicated option to get information or to request services.
 21. As owner, I want my brand to be promoted and reinforced, so users associate geophysical services for the energy transition with my company.
+22. As owner, I want to show where my office is, so users know where to contact and find me.
+23. As owner, I want users to have a direct link in the latest news (to the corresponding sections), so they immediately relate the news with the corresponding part of the company without "getting lost" in other areas.

 #### [Back to Index](#index)